sdhers/Brainhacks-grupo-1/README.md

 title: "This is an example project page which serves as a template"

 # List the names of the collaborators within the [ ].
 If alone, simple put your name within []
-names: [Pilar Lopez Maggi, Gonzalo Giordano, Ana Pavlova Contreras, Santiago D'hers]
+names: [Pilar López Maggi, Gonzalo Giordano, Ana Pavlova Contreras, Santiago D'hers]

 # Your project GitHub repository URL
 github_repo: github.com/sdhers/Mice-Behavioral-Analysis